-A. The municipality or county shall publish notice of the hearing conforming to locally adopted regulations governing change-of-zone requests, except as otherwise provided in this section.
+- A. The municipality or county shall publish notice of the hearing conforming to locally adopted regulations governing change-of-zone requests, except as otherwise provided in this section.

-B. The notice shall contain:
+- B. The notice shall contain:

+- (1) a headline to read as follows: